 It came into force on 1 March and there is concern in the media in Scotland, and further afield, about how they are to comply with the law

-getting them into a Scottish court might be more onerous, but nonetheless the threat is there and it would not be the first time that an English publisher has been up in a Scottish court because of ignorance of the law.
+practicalities of getting them into a Scottish court might be more onerous, but nonetheless the threat is there and it would not be the first time that an English publisher has been up in a Scottish court because of ignorance of the

 The Red Issue fanzine featured a cut-out Ku Klux Klan-style mask with the words LFC Suarez is innocent .